HenryEcker-SO-UserScripts/SOCaseManagerUserScript/README.md

 <a href="./readme-images/ModOnly/nuke-plagiarism-console.png"><img src="./readme-images/ModOnly/nuke-plagiarism-console.png" width="450px"></a>

 There are three options available and up to 4 actions will be taken.
 The post **will always be deleted** even if all options are unchecked.

 When the Nuke button is pressed:

 1. The character count is validated depending on which options are selected.
 Comments, Flag Source, and Flag details have different length requirements, all limits are validated based on the selected options.
 2. If the Flag option is selected, the post is flagged using the text in the flag source and flag detail textareas.
 If the flag operation fails no further actions are taken (an error is displayed).
 3. A "Delete as plagiarism" vote is added to the post which will mark the plagiarism flag helpful and apply plagiarism penalties.
 If the delete operation fails, no further action is taken.
 4. If the Comment option is selected, a comment is added to the post.
 5. If the Log option is selected, feedback is logged in the Case Manager.
-The post is marked as "Plagiarised" and "Deleted".
+The post is marked as "Plagiarised" and " Deleted".

 #### Detail Text manager

 Moderators also have an additional option in their [settings page] to specify what the default form values for nuking posts.

 | Field                 | Default      | Description                                                                                                                                                                           |
 |-----------------------|--------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|